-3. Click the add icon + and from the drop-down, select Azure Active Directory.
+3. Click the add icon + and from the drop-down, select Azure AD.

-- 4. Provide information from Azure (as described in Configuring the ARM in the Azure Portal on page 161) and perform Test connectivity.
-The parameters under 'Updates' are related only to full synchronization. - 5.
+- 4. Provide information from Azure as shown Configuring the ARM in the Azure Portal on page 162 and then perform Test connectivity to test the connection.
+Optionally, use the search filters under the Filter group ('Filter query', 'Fetch all groups ...', 'Group Filter query', and 'Enable advanced query capabilities') according to Microsoft Graph-API guidelines.
+The parameters under Azure AD Scheduling Settings (under 'Updates') are related only to full synchronization. - 5.
 After successfully connecting to Azure AD, map the local properties to the values from Azure AD; the 'Azure AD Mapping' drop-down fields display the relevant attributes from the Azure AD.